delvelabs/hammertime/docs/create_heuristics.md

 * after_response: called after the content of the response has been read.
 Useful for filtering based on content.
 * on_timeout: called when the request timeout, before the retry is performed.
 Useful to log timeout in the knowledge base.
+* on_request_successful: called after all other events when the request was successful and not rejected by another heuristic.
+It is invoked after the entry has released the limiter, so other requests can be scheduled in this event without creating a deadlock.

 To create your own heuristic, defined a class with one or more of the events, depending of what your heuristic need to do.